 Case managers can do the following:

-- Talk to you on the phone or meet with you in person, once or many times
+- Talk to you on the phone or meet with you in person, once or many times, to assess your needs

 - Go with you to appointments at other agencies

-- Talk to other agencies on your behalf
+- Talk to other providers on your behalf

 - Help you fill out paperwork for financial, housing, and health insurance resources